-Ask the Father in my name he will give you.
+Ask the Father in my name he will give you

-When we pray in Jesus’s name, we are acknowledging our faith in him as our mediator and recognizing our unworthiness to receive favors from God on our own behalf.
+When we pray in Jesus’s name, we are acknowledging our faith in him as our mediator and recognizing our unworthiness to receive favours from God on merit.
 As sinners, we are like the prodigal son who was unworthy to claim the lost sonship.
 We regained it through the meritorious work of Jesus.
-“Whatever you do or say, do it in the name of Jesus the Lord, giving thanks to God the Father through him.”
-(Colossians 3:17).
+“Whatever you do or say, do it in the name of Jesus the Lord, giving thanks to God the Father through him” (Col 3:17).
 “He is the one who made us acceptable to God.
-He made us pure and holy, and he gave himself to purchase our freedom.”
-(1 Corinthians 1:30).
-Jesus gave his disciples the assurance that because of his meritorious work pleasing to the Father on our behalf, we are eligible to make the request to the Father in Jesus’ name.
-So, the Christian prayers conclude by saying, “we ask this in the name of Jesus the Lord.”
+He made us pure and holy, and ransomed us through his blood” (1 Cor 1:30).
+Jesus assured his disciples that his merits make our requests acceptable to the Father when asked in his name.
+So, the Christian prayers conclude by saying, “We ask this in the name of Jesus the Lord.”

 We are eligible to seek Jesus’ mediation only if we believe in him and obey his commands.
 Our prayers should be consistent with the will of God.
-“Through him we are fully confident that whatever we ask according to his will, he will grant us.”
-(1 John 5:14-15).
+“We are fully confident that whatever we ask according to his will, he will grant us” (1 Jn 5:14-15).

-(24) So far you have not asked anything in my name; so ask and you will receive that your joy may be full.
+(24) So far you have not asked anything in my name; so ask and you will receive that your joy may be full

-So far you have not asked anything in my name.
+So far you have not asked anything in my name

 Until the Last Supper, the disciples asked nothing from the Father in Jesus’ name.
 Once Jesus completes his mission through his passion, death, and resurrection, God would exalt his name.
 Then the disciples can pray in the powerful name of Jesus or on behalf of him.
 “He humbled himself by being obedient to death, even death on a cross.
-Therefore God has highly exalted him and gave him the Name that outshines all other names, so that at the Name of Jesus all knees should bend in heaven, on earth and under the earth.”
-(Philippians 2:8-10).
+Therefore God has highly exalted him and gave him the Name that outshines all other names, so that at the Name of Jesus all knees should bend in heaven, on earth and under the earth” (Phil 2:8-10).

-Ask and you will receive.
+Ask and you will receive

 That your joy may be full